-In relation to tax risks, the Group tax filings are subject to audit by tax authorities in most jurisdictions in which the Group operates.
+In relation to uncertain tax treatments and tax risks, the Group tax filings are subject to audit by tax authorities in most jurisdictions in which the Group operates.
 These audits may result in assessment of additional taxes that are subsequently resolved with the authorities or potentially through the courts.
 The Group believes that it has strong arguments against the questions being raised, that it will pursue all legal remedies to avoid an unfavourable outcome and that it has adequately provided for any risk that could result from those proceedings where it is probable that it will pay some amounts.
+Due to the first-time application of IFRIC 23, it is to be noted that the uncertain tax treatments related to corporate income taxes have been reclassified as tax liabilities (see Note 2)

-Restructuring provisions mainly derive from the adaptation of the means of production in certain countries, as the UK, Germany and Brazil.
+Restructuring provisions mainly derive from the adaptation of the means of production in certain countries, as Germany.